Northern U.S. could see dazzling aurora Wednesday night

 The Space Weather Prediction Center forecast that the cannibal CME could arrive in the wee hours on Thursday as a strong (G3) geomagnetic storm.
 It also issued a moderate (G2) geomagnetic storm watch on Friday as weaker CME activity could continue toward Earth.

 There may be a decent show Wednesday night into Thursday in northern New England; Michigan, especially in the Upper Peninsula; and northern parts of the Intermountain West and Northern Tier.
 Canada will also likely be treated to a good show.
-Outside of cloud coverage, light interference from the moon should be minimal, as a new moon appears on Friday.
+Outside of cloud coverage, light interference from the moon should be minimal, as a new moon appears Friday.

 Otherwise, areas more than 150 miles or so from the U.S.-Canada border probably won’t have anything to look at with the naked eye, the only photographs coming from long exposures on sensitive DSLR cameras.